Sudan Tribune: Plural news and views on Sudan

 In 2019, WFP reportedly ramped up its assistance to reach 4.6 million with life-saving support, but now needs US$270 million for the first half of 2020.
 Of this, WFP needs US$100 million in the next month to buy and pre-position food ahead of the rainy season in May 2020.

-According to UN Office for the Coordination of Humanitarian Affairs (OCHA), nearly a million people have been affected by heavy rainfall and subsequent flooding in various part of South Sudan.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), nearly a million people have been affected by heavy rainfall and subsequent flooding in various part of South Sudan.

 In late October, the government declared a state of emergency in Bahr el Ghazal, Greater Upper Nile and Greater Equatoria because of floods, calling for assistance.